Downtown Des Moines: Downtown Core

 Skywalks span Walnut Street in the Central part of Downtown Des Moines.

 Though the center part of downtown is generally characterized by office space, a recent transformation has begun in the center of downtown.
-Many of the areas high rise buildings are slowly being converted into apartments, creating an urban neighborhood unlike any other in Des Moines.
+Many of the areas high rise buildings are slowly being converted into apartments.
 Central Downtown contains a large downtown mall known as the Kaleidoscope at the HUB, though it has struggled in recent years to remain viable and will soon be demolished to be replaced by a high rise apartment building.
 Central Downtown also uses a unique skywalk system that connects nearly every building in the district on the third floor crossing city streets.
-Several notable, highly visible buildings are located within the district including 801 Grand and the EMC Insurance Building.
-Additionally, the Des Moines Performing Arts is located within this district and boasts a nearly 5,000 seat performing arts space.
+Several notable buildings are located within the district including 801 Grand and the EMC Insurance Building.

 Since 2013, the City of Des Moines has been planning a revitalization of the Walnut Street Corridor.
 The city envisions a walkable, urban pathway dotted with high end retail and restaurants.
-Public gathering and green space will be included to complement the completion of the newly renovated Cowles Commons.
+Public gathering and green space will be included alongside the completion of the newly renovated Cowles Commons.